The recent time managemet buzz/trend it discussing the benefits of energy management over and above time management.

 After all, as they rightly say, even if your diary is properly prioritised and organised if you’re exhausted and don’t have the energy to do the work then it’s pointless.

-Our view is that there is some truth to their point but they’re creating a false either-or choice.
+Our view (something we discuss on our time management training course) is that there is some truth to their point but they’re creating a false either-or choice.

 We see the planning for and prioritisation of activities that build or help to maintain your energy as an integral part of your time management process.

 In this article, we want to take a look at some ideas for how best to manage your energy and how that might be fed into your time management thinking.

 1. Organise Your Schedule To Match Your Energy Levels

 If you’re a morning person you know that your time of highest energy and best focus is probably before 11am.